maefahluang-uni/03-lab-cd-6431503023/README.md

 - enable Cloud Run Admin

 ## Try to run our CD workflow
-- Update something in the code or README.md, commit and push to github.
+- Update something in the code or README.md, commit and push to github
 - go to cloud build -> history, you should see a new build is triggered.
 - go to cloud run, you should see a new service is deployed.
 Its name is `lab-cd`.
 - click on the service, copy the url and open it in browser.